tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

 https://en.wikipedia.org/wiki/COBOL

-COBOL was designed in 1959 and first standardised in 1968.
+COBOL is the third oldest programming language still in common use.
+It was designed in 1959 and first standardised in 1968.

 Both FORTRAN (FORmula TRANslation) and LISP (LISt Processing) were seen as languages for mathematicians and engineers, and there was a need for a programming language for use in business.
 While this may seem strange now, it made a lot of sense at the time - remember this was all new stuff.

-This is where COBOL came in, and why it tried so hard to be more like English.
+This is why COBOL tried so hard to be more like English.

+It is possible to regar COBOL as the beginning of a long tradition of trying to make programming more accessible to non-academics/non-programmers.
+Some programming languages continue the tradition of trying to be "English like", for instance `Inform 7`_ in the text adventure space (this `paper from 2019`_ gives a good introduction to its history) or AppleScript_.
+Others, like Blockly_, Scratch_ and LabVIEW_, try using graphical
+techniques - these could really only become practicable after our period of interest, as graphical hardware became easily available.

 COBOL is also important because of its innovations on how to specify the output of text.

-    ((See if there's anything usful I can say about that))
+    ((See if there's anything useful I can say about that))

-(and this is something that people keep trying to reinvent, by the way, either by making English like programming languages (look at `Inform 7`_ in the text adventure space, or AppleScript) or by using graphical techniques (consider all the visual programming languages such as Blockly_, Scratch_ and LabVIEW_))

 https://en.wikipedia.org/wiki/Visual_programming_language